apexlang/apexlang.io/docs/tutorial/congratulations.md

 # Congratulations!

-You have just learned the **basics of Apex** and described a simple **URL Shortener** service.
+You have just learned the **basics of Apexlang** and described a simple **URL Shortener** service.
 Obviously, this service is extremely minimal and does not implement common requirements like authorization and distributed tracing.
 Typically, organizations have their own way of structuring APIs that fit their own policies and specific needs.
-The idea behind Apex is to provide flexible tools that can be used as a foundation for implementing *any* kind of tailored output.
+The idea behind Apexlang is to provide flexible tools that can be used as a foundation for implementing *any* kind of tailored output.

 Have **15 more minutes**?
 Take a look at **[project templates](/docs/customization/project-templates)**.